learn-academy-2022-bravo/week-4-assessment-JonathanSparePartsFuller/interview-questions.md

   Your answer: I don't know the exact definition of props, but I do know they are similar to state.
 My understanding is when you build a constructor in a class, it requires state to call upon the class, and to call that class from another file you need to use this.props instead of this.state.

-  Researched answer: Properties passed from the parent component to the child compoenent
+  Researched answer: Properties passed from the parent component to the child compoenent.
+Props work similar to how parameters and arguements work in normal JavaScript.